Dicey Dungeons: Development

 Terry Cavanagh announced Dicey Dungeons in May 2018, after about three months of prior development, with an in-progress free version available for users to try up to this point.
 Cavanagh had planned to produce a commercial version of the game for release later in 2018.
 Dicey Dungeons is inspired by one of the first roguelike deck-builder games, Dream Quest.
-The game's art was created by Marlowe Dobbe, while its music was composed by Chipzel.
+The game's art was created by Marlowe Dobbe, while its music was composed by Chipzel and it was written by Holly Gramazio.

 Dicey Dungeons was released on 13 August 2019 for Microsoft Windows, macOS, and Linux personal computers, and on 15 December 2020 for Nintendo Switch.
 The game was ported to Xbox One and Xbox Series X/S by Ratalaika Games, and released on 11 November 2021.